ha7ilm/openwebrx/README.md

 ## Configuration tips

+Now we have a %[Wiki](https://github.com/simonyiszk/openwebrx/wiki) with some how-tos.
+However, some quick tips:

-If you want to run OpenWebRX on a remote server instead of localhost, do not forget to set *server_hostname* in `config_webrx.py`, or you may get a WebSocket error.
+If you want to run OpenWebRX on a remote server instead of localhost, do not forget to set *server_hostname* in `config_webrx.py`.

 DSP CPU usage can be fine-tuned in `plugins/dsp/csdr/plugin.py`: you can set transition bandwidths higher (thus degrade filter performance by decreasing the length of the kernel, but also decrease CPU usage), and also set `fft_size` lower.

-If you constantly get *audio overrun* errors, you may change `audio_buffer_maximal_length_sec` in `openwebrx.js` from the default 1.7 to 3.

 If you want a chat-box to the top of the page, <a href="https://gist.github.com/ha7ilm/15c4c5e4c80cef9b3144">here is a snippet</a> for you to include in `config_webrx.py`.

-## Todo

-Currently, clients use up a lot of bandwidth.
-This will be improved later.